Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Merger rate of SMBHBs

 The merger rate of SMBHBs is a function of redshift, mass ratio and total mass, which can be related to the galaxy merger rate via~\cite{2023ApJ...952L..37A,alonsoálvarez2024selfinteractingdarkmattersolves}

 where $M_{\star}$ denotes the stellar mass of the more massive galaxy in the initial merger, and $q_{\star}$ the mass ratio of the two galaxies.
-The mass scaling from SMBHs to their host galaxies can be obtained through the following steps~\cite{Kormendy_2013,Chen_2019}: $M\to M_{\mathrm{bulge}}\to M_{\star}$, with $M_{\mathrm{bulge}}$ and $M_{\star}$ being the bulge and stellar masses of the host galaxy, respectively.
-The galaxy merger rate can be expressed as~\cite{2023ApJ...952L..37A,Chen_2019}
+Here we neglect the effects of dark charges on the merger rate distribution.
+We use the following relations between the SMBHB total mass $M$, the bulge mass $M_{\mathrm{bulge}}$ and stellar mass $M_{\star}$ of the host galaxy~\cite{Kormendy_2013,Chen_2019}: